paymill/paymill-example-ios-parse-honeystore/README.md

 ### Application internals

 **Dependencies management**
 Lets start at the beginning.
 As every application developer, you don't want to write everything on your own.
 Nowadays for each programming language there are a lot of tools and frameworks, which we can use to speed up the development process and make our lives easier.

 For dependencies management *Honey Store* uses very popular dependency manager: **CocoaPods**:
 * [CardIo](https://github.com/card-io/card.io-iOS-SDK) - for easy scanning credit card.
 * [PARSE](https://parse.com/) - we use PARSE as backend
-* [paymill](https://github.com/paymill/paymill-ios) - iOS library, which simplifies development against PAYMILL API and hides communication infrastructure.
+* [PAYMILL iOS SDK](https://github.com/paymill/paymill-ios) - iOS library, which simplifies development against PAYMILL API and hides communication infrastructure.
+* [PAYMILL JavaScript SDK](https://github.com/paymill/paymill-js) - JS library, which enhance the communication with PARSE.

 Before you start, you must install **CocoaPods**, please read how to install it on http://cocoapods.org/.

 After successful installation locate *Honey Store* pod file and run in your terminal:
 ```objective-c
   pod install
 ```